StagPHP/StagPHP-Framework/README.md

 # StagPHP - MVC Driven PHP Framework.
-StagPHP is a minimalistic build open source PHP Framework for all types of modern application.
+StagPHP is is Open Source, Lightweight, Extensible, High Performance, and Secure PHP Framework for Modern Web Applications.
 It follows the MVC (Model View Controller) architecture.

 ## Preamble
-StagPHP is create all types of websites to super powerful web applications.
-It has minimal inbuilt functionality.
-Every functionality is carefully selected to just provide a bare bone-structure for your project.
-Thus it is minimalistic.
-Minimalistic framework structure low server resource and provide better performance to end-user.
-StagPHP needs no extra juice!
-It is compatible with almost all web server as it requires Apache and PHP to run.
-Optionally mySQL (or any other database).
-It is lightweight, so any LAMP server can run StagPHP.
-StagPHP functionality can be extended by using StagONS.
-It is just like addons/plugins AKA (also known as) external controllers.
-You can install official, self-created or 3rd party StagONS for your project.
-It makes your application modular.
-It is full featured framework and supports export, import, editing and update functionality directly from SU (Super User) Panel.
-StagPHP is secured by default.
-But you can follow the steps listed below for better security
-- Enable Automatic Updates
-- Use VPS (Virtual Private Server) for hosting
-- Use strong password for SU Account
-- Do Not Install 3rd Party (UnTrusted) StagONS
+StagPHP is Open Source, Lightweight, Extensible, High Performance, and Secure PHP Framework for Modern Web Applications.
+It is compatible with almost all web server that can run PHP, my SQL and Apache.
+It follows the popular MVC (Model View Controller) Architecture.
+1. **Open Source**
+StagPHP is an open-source framework.
+All of its verified StagONS are free and open source.
+We believe in open-source projects, as the contribution of every single individual matter to us.
+Join our community and be a part of StagPHP development team.
+2. **StagONS**
+StagPHP comes built-in with few libraries to ease your work.
+But, we all know, that might not be just enough.
+So we have StagONS.
+It is just like external library packages, similar to plugins.
+StagONS extends the functionality of StagPHP framework.
+3. **Easy to use**
+StagPHP is very easy to learn and use for your project.
+Use built-in libraries and StagONS for smart development.
+Check out our guide to get started with StagPHP.
+For PHP experts, we have detailed documentation of core structure and functionalities, and each and every built-in core libraries of StagPHP.

 ## Directory Structure